Rep. Joe Kennedy III delivers State of the Union rebuttal: What to know

 Speaking from a high school auto shop in Fall Rivers, Mass., Kennedy slammed “bullies” in his response to Trump.

 “Bullies may land a punch.
 They might leave a mark.
-But they have never, not once, in the history of our United States, managed to match the strength and spirit of a people united in defense of their future,” Kennedy said while speaking from a high school auto shop in Fall Rivers, Mass.
+But they have never, not once, in the history of our United States, managed to match the strength and spirit of a people united in defense of their future,” Kennedy said.

 He also slammed the administration for “targeting the very idea that we are all worthy of protection.”